 Anchovies in organic evo oil

-The blue sea pour itself in long tanks, the wind that turns the shovels of the ancient windmills and the sun reflects the whiteness of the pile of salt… We are in the WWF nature reserve, in Trapani’s saline where our sea salt crystals are gathered by hand with traditional methods.
-Rich of minerals and with a low content of sodium chloride, the sea salt is the best mineral supplement thanks to its excellent organoleptic qualities.
+The blue sea pours into huge basins, the wind turns the blades of the ancient windmills and the sun reflects the white color of salt mounds...
+We are in the Salt Pans of Trapani, where our sea salt is harvested respecting the traditional methods inherited by Phoenicians.
+Rich in minerals and low in sodium chloride, sea salt is the best mineral supplement thanks to its excellent organoleptic qualities.

 Sea salt crystals